UpstartSangria/AcaRadar-api/README.md

 - Run `bundle install` to install ruby dependencies
 - Run `python3 -m venv .venv` to create a virtual environment
 - Run `source .venv/bin/activate` to activate the virtual environment
-- Run `pip install -r requirements.txt` to install python dependencies
+- Run `python -m pip install -r requirements.txt` to install python dependencies
 - Run `ruby bin/fetch_arxiv_papers.rb` to fetch papers from arXiv API and store them in the database
 - Run `rake run` to run the application